Josh Jung Player Props: Rangers vs. Tigers

 Josh Jung At The Plate

-- Among qualifying batters in MLB, his batting average ranks 45th, his on-base percentage ranks 81st, and he is 30th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 89th, and he is 37th in the league in slugging.

+- Jung has reached base via a hit in 54 games this season (of 75 played), and had multiple hits in 21 of those games.

-- Jung has an RBI in 24 of 74 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Jung has picked up an RBI in 32.0% of his games this season, with more than one RBI in 16.0% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.